 The ERF is not expected to have a material impact on our Australian assets.
 In Australia, electricity has a single sectoral baseline applied to all electricity generators' emissions for units connected to one of Australia's five main electricity grids.
-The electricity sector baseline has been set at 198 million tonnes CO_2 e per year.
-In the most recent high emission years of 2015 and 2016, the total emissions were 179 million tonnes CO_2 e per year.
+The electricity sector baseline has been set at 198 million tonnes $CO_2e$ per year.
 If the baseline is exceeded, then all large emitter generation facilities will need to comply with individual facility baselines.
-The electricity sector should never exceed the sectoral emission target as no new coal generation is to be built and older coal facilities are retiring.
-The Company's gas facilities will not be subject to carbon costs under current regulations unless changes are made.
+The electricity sector is not expected to exceed the sectoral emission target as no new coal generation is being built and older coal facilities are being retired.
+It is expected that the Company's gas facilities will not be subject to carbon costs under current regulations unless changes are made.